betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 Since Betaflight 4.4, firmware updating is by an online build process.
 The user selects their flight controller, the code version to flash, and enables the features they want, then a custom firmware will be built online, downloaded, and installed onto the flight controller.

+Since Betaflight 4.4, updating the firmware is done via an online building process.
+The user selects their flight controller, the code version to flash, and enables the features they want.
+A custom firmware will then be built online, downloaded, and installed onto the flight controller.

 :::info

 The Firmware provides hardware-level support only.